LSPHP Options¶

 Default Value: 0

 By default, an LSAPI application will not leave a core dump file when it crashes.
-If you want to have LSPHP dump a core file, you should add this environment variable and set to 1.
-If set to 1
+If you want to have LSPHP dump a core file, you should add this environment variable and set to 1

 , core files will be created under the current working directory, generally the directory of the PHP script that crashed.
 To turn off this setting, remove the environment variable completely.